influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/execute-queries/flight-sql/_index.md

 ---

-Use [Apache Arrow Flight SQL](https://arrow.apache.org/) to query data stored in an InfluxDB Cloud Serverless.
+Use [Apache Arrow Flight SQL](https://arrow.apache.org/) to query data stored in an InfluxDB Cloud Serverless bucket.

 > Arrow Flight SQL is a protocol for interacting with SQL databases using the
 > [Arrow in-memory format](https://arrow.apache.org/docs/format/Columnar.html)